Frequently Asked Questions

 Museums have been transforming into interactive, dynamic spaces over the years—it’s not just history and art on the walls that you cannot touch.
 “Museum” comes from the root muse, meaning a “force that is the source of inspiration for a creative artist” or “to become absorbed in thought.”
 What better way can you imagine learning about math?

-What will be in the museum?
+What is in a math museum?

 There are multiple online options for math education, but what we feel is really missing is a kinesthetic, full-body, immersive experience in the math.
 Too much of math education is in only two dimensions and black and white (think endless worksheets).
 We feel that being in the math problem, by experiencing math in 3D and in full color with movement, is what will spark curiosity and inspire learning in kids.